cbron/multiappdemo/README.md

 Two simple apps, one talks to other.
 One k8s svc and deployment for each.

+This is a simpler version of Istio's bookinfo app.

 ## Kubectl apply setup

 This is great for testing service-mesh functionality: